Bayesian Gaussian Process ODEs via Double Normalizing Flows: METHOD

-where $K(Z,Z')$ is the covariance matrix between the inducing points $Z$ and $Z'$.
-Like most of the previous works\cite{titsias2009variational,hensman2015scalable}, here we assume that the joint approximate posterior distribution for the Gaussian process can be expressed as:
+where covariance matrix $K(\boldsymbol{z},\boldsymbol{z}')$ is a kernel function calculated between the inducing points $\boldsymbol{z}$.
+Like previous work with this approximation \citep{titsias2009variational,hensman2015scalable}, we factor the joint approximate posterior distribution for the Gaussian process as

-Let us consider the ODE model proposed in Eq. (\ref{the model}) augmented by sparse inducing points presented in Eq. (\ref{sparse inducing points}).
-In Bayesian statistics, a vital object of learning and inference is the model evidence function $p(Y)$.
-For instance, Bayesian learning typically resorts to maximizing the logarithm of the $p(Y|\boldsymbol{\theta})$ w.r.t. the model parameters $\boldsymbol{\theta}$.
-By imposing constraints on the parameters $\boldsymbol{\theta}$ during the maximization process, such as introducing regularization terms, the trade-off between data fit and model complexity can be balanced to obtain a more appropriate model.
+We consider the ODE model proposed in Equation (\ref{the model}) augmented by sparse inducing points presented in Equation (\ref{sparse inducing points}).
+In Bayesian machine learning, the model evidence function $p(\boldsymbol{y})$ is used for inference by establishing an upper bound on the variational objection function, where the difference is the KL divergence between an approximating distribution and the true model posterior.
+For our model, this is